blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Map of Hinduism.md

 	- Chittha has Vritthis and Bhumis
 - Yoga
 	- Yoga is a set of physical, mental and spiritual practices to achieve recognition of the separation of Witness Consciousness untouched by the Chittha (Mind) and Dukha (Sorrow)
+	- **Definitions of the word**
+		- A disciplined approach to attaining a goal
+		- Techniques of the controlling the mind and body (i.e. Yoga Aasanaas)
+		- Name of a Darshana (i.e. Vedaanta Yoga, etc.)
+		- Specific Yoga Traditions (i.e. Karma Yoga, Jnana Yoga, etc.)
+		- The goal of Yoga Practice (i.e. attain the Yoga)
+	- **Goals of Yoga**
+		- Stilling the mind and gaining insight
+		- Resting in detached awareness
+		- Liberation (Moksha) from Samsaara (Cyclic Existence) and Dukha (Sorrows)
+			- i.e. to achieve unity (Aikyam) with the divine (Brahmaan) or with one's self (Aatmaan).

 - Chittha Vritthi Nirodha (Cessation of Fluctuations of the Mind)
 	- It is necessary for achieving Kaivalya